James D. Thompson: Education and career

 From there, he moved to Cornell University to teach at the School of Business and Public Administration.
-He helped found the Administrative Science Quarterly, of which he was the first editor, in 1956.
+At Cornell, he founded the Administrative Science Quarterly along with Edward Litchfield, a colleague and then dean of the School.
+Thompson became the first editor of the journal in 1956.
 He became the director of the Administrative Science Center at the University of Pittsburgh.
 In 1967, he published Organizations in Action: Social Science Bases of Administrative Theory, one of the most influential books on organizations.

 Thompson moved one last time in 1968 to teach at the Department of Sociology at Vanderbilt University.
 He was diagnosed with cancer in 1972 and died September 11, 1973.

+Research

-James D. Thompson's Typology of Decision Making:
+Typology of Decision Making

+In 1959, Thompson and Tuden, both working at the University of Pittsburgh, identified four types of decision-making patterns in organizations.